 It takes roughly a quarter of an hour for the four miles to the Red Canyon trailhead by 4x4, ATV or a UTV on the road 102 northwards.

 You reach a large dry wash (riverbed) after 3 miles.
 Turn left direction west in the dry wash on road 106 h and follow it until it dead ends.
 Park your car here shortly before the entrance of the canyon.
 It is another 0,6 miles on foot.
 Getting here with a high clearance 4x4 in soft and deep sand is challenging.
-Experiences to drive through deep sand is essential if you wish to go on your own.
+Experiences of driving through deep sand are essential if you wish to go on your own.

 It would be best if you dropped the tire pressure between 20-15 psi for floating in the deep sand.
-An air compressor in your trunk is necessary when you get back to “normal” roads.
+When you get back to “normal” roads, an air compressor in your trunk is necessary.
 Also, carry a shovel and a tow rope if you are stuck in the sand.
 An alternative is an ATV, a sand buggy which you can rent or book a guided tour from Kanab.

-There are two sections in the slot canyon just to make sure you really walk until the very end.
+There are two sections in the slot canyon just to ensure you really walk until the very end.
 Also, this slot canyon was and is constantly formed by rapid water and huge rocks from heavy rainfalls.
-Have a look up and you can see how high the water level can be and where some rocks got stuck.
-Therefore, please be aware of the danger of flooding water from far away thunderstorms whenever you enter a slot canyon especially in the summer.
+Have a look up, and you can see how high the water level can be and where some rocks got stuck.
+Therefore, please be aware of the danger of flooding water from far away thunderstorms whenever you enter a slot canyon, especially in the summer.
 Please, always check the weather forecast before.

 - Download a mapping app; cell phone service or internet connection is non-existent.
 Directions from Kanab to the Red Canyon by Gaia GPS

 - Check out the website from Ray.
-He is offering exceptional pictures from Antelope, White Pocket, and other breathtaking places in the southwest.
+He offers exceptional pictures of Antelope, White Pocket, and other breathtaking places in the southwest.
 You also can follow Ray on Facebook.